ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 # Debug Ballerina Programs

-When writing large-scale applications with complex logic, it is quite possible to have syntax, semantic, or runtime issues in your code.
+When writing large-scale applications with complex logic, you may encounter syntax, semantic, or runtime issues in your code.
 The Ballerina compiler comes in handy when detecting syntax and semantic issues.
 However, it is impossible for a compiler to detect runtime errors like logical errors because they occur during the program execution after a successful compilation.
 This is where the dedicated debugging tooling support becomes important.